If you feel you have an emergency with your pet, please call us immediately.

 EMERGENCIES DURING OFFICE HOURS:

-Please note: Critical Emergencies, Drop-Off Appointments, or other non-scheduled appointments usually incur additional care fees.
+Please note: Critical Emergencies, Drop-Off Appointments, or other non-scheduled appointments, if we are able to accommodate them, do incur additional care fees.
 These vary with the type and nature of the visit.
 Our staff will attempt to make you aware of the fee when your pet is brought or called in.

 IN THE EVENT WE CAN NOT SEE YOUR PET, WE CAN REFER YOU TO: